Hausdorff Reductions and the Exponential Hierarchies: Introduction

+An alternating-machine characterization of $\NPNExp$ appears less natural, since alternation is better suited to capture main hierarchy levels rather than intermediate ones (see \zcref{sec_delta_level_hausdorff}).
+In contrast, the Hausdorff characterization directly reflects the intrinsic structure of the class.

+Finally, several previously known characterizations of $\PNExp$ (see the first page of the introduction) follow directly from the Hausdorff perspective developed here (see \zcref{sec_delta_level_hausdorff}).

-\subsubsection{Hard Problems}
+\subsubsection{Hard problems}

-In \cref{sec_canonical_hard_problems}, Hausdorff characterizations enable us to provide hard problems for the intermediate levels of the generalized exponential hierarchies.
-More specifically, we provide canonical complete problems for the first intermediate level of every step of the generalized exponential hierarchies, and a family of canonical complete problems for all the intermediate levels, but the first and the last, of the first steps of the generalized exponential hierarchies (see \cref{sec_canonical_hard_problems}).
+In \zcref{sec_canonical_hard_problems}, we use Hausdorff classes to obtain canonical hard problems for the intermediate levels of the iterated exponential hierarchies.
+We give canonical complete problems for the first intermediate level of each step, and a family of canonical problems for all intermediate levels except the first and the last of the first step.

-In \cref{sec_qbsf_hard_problems}, we exhibit hard problems for all the intermediate levels of \WExpHier.
-These are problems over Quantified Boolean Second-order Formulas~(QBSFs)~\cite{Luck2016-techrep,Jiang2023}, that are quantified Boolean formulas in which also Boolean functions can be quantified.
-We consider the formulas of the form:
+In \zcref{sec_qbsf_hard_problems}, we exhibit hard problems for all intermediate levels of $\WExpHier$ based on Quantified Boolean Second\nbdash-order Formulas~(QBSFs)~\cite{Luck2016-techrep,Jiang2023}, that is, quantified Boolean formulas in which Boolean functions can also be quantified.
+We consider formulas of the following form: